 Do you guarantee wildlife sightings?
 We are unable to guarantee that you will see specific plant or animal species, but we provide clear overviews of the wildlife that is likely to be encountered during each adventure.

 Is there an age limit for your adventures?
-Participants from the age of 9 to the age of 80 have taken part in our past adventures.
-We would be happy to talk through what is involved in any of our trips so you can decide if they are right for you.
+Participants from the age of 16 to the age of 70 have taken part in our past adventures.
+For participants below 16 or over 70, please contact us – we would be happy to talk through what is involved in any of our trips so you can decide if they are right for you.
 Please note, participants below the age of 18 must be accompanied by a guardian.

 What are “add-on extensions”?
 For many of our adventures, we offer the option of adding on one or more extra location(s) or activities before or after the main itinerary at an additional cost.
 Please review our website or contact us to discuss these options.